 Are you about to turn 65?
 If so, you’ve likely been inundated with information about Medicare — from commercials and radio ads to brochures and letters.
 We get it — Medicare is a topic that can be confusing.
 We’ll break down common Medicare terms and compare costs so you can make the best decision for you.

-Medicare is a national health insurance plan established under the Social Security Administration.
-It’s available to people 65 and older and some younger recipients with disabilities recognized by the Social Security Administration.
+Medicare is the national health insurance plan established in 1965 as a health insurance program for the elderly.
+It’s most commonly available to people 65 and older and some younger recipients with disabilities recognized by the Social Security Administration.
 For example, if you have end-stage renal disease (permanent kidney failure), you qualify for Medicare no matter your age.

 You must be an American citizen or legal permanent resident to be eligible for Medicare.
-Medicare is divided into 2 parts:
+Medicare is divided into several well-defined parts:

 - Part A: Hospital insurance.
 Part A covers care in a hospital, skilled nursing facility, and in some cases, home.